Asynchronous approach in the plane: A deterministic polynomial algorithm: Main Algorithm

 {Algorithm~\ref{Pprocedure} gives the code of Procedure~$\p$.
-As in Procedure~$\ite$, it makes use, for technical reasons, of two sequences $\rho$ and $r$ that are defined above.
 Procedure~$\p$ is made of two parts: the executions of Procedure~$\pp$ (lines~$1-3$ of Algorithm~\ref{Pprocedure}), and the calls to the patterns $\bo$ and $\rd$ (lines~$4-5$ of Algorithm~\ref{Pprocedure}).
 When $\p$ is executed with parameter $\alpha$ (which is a good assumption), the first part ensures that the later agent has at least completed every execution of $\ite$ with a parameter that is smaller than $\alpha$, while the second part ensures that the later agent has completed almost the entire execution of $\p(\alpha)$ (more precisely, when the earlier agent finishes the second part, we have the guarantee that {it remains for the later agent to execute at most the last line before completing its own execution of $\p(\alpha)$).}}